Leylamammadova/octet/README.md

 Now reading someone else sourse code and working in a new framework is not that confusing as it seemed in the begining.
 Since I've had a decent break in programming I have a positive attitude for this course and how it can affect on my posibilities and bring me closer to my dream job!

-#Thanks
-Thanks to Robert (links for reading a csv file) and Witek (explaining mesh instance) .